qtumproject/qtumbook/part2/erc20-js.md

   outputs: [ <BN: 36b0> ] }
 ```

-If you hover over mouse cursor over the `result` variable, you should see that its type is `IContractCallDecodedResult`:
+If you hover your mouse cursor over the `result` variable, you should see that its type is `IContractCallDecodedResult`:

 ![](./erc20-js/hover-call-result-typehint.jpg)